jc141x/rum/README.md

 Developed by the [GNU/Linux P2P Pirates](https://matrix.to/#/!SlYhhmreXjJylcsjfn:tedomum.net?via=matrix.org&via=tedomum.net) matrix community and johncena141 release group from 1337x.

-## Important: looking for new developers/maintainers.

-## Installation or portable use

 ### Portable use

 Download the compiled binary from [releases](https://notabug.org/johncena141/rum/releases).
 Required dependency is webkit2gtk.